 and a focus on prose, which drew on his time working at the Kladno ironworks in the 1950s.
 Over the subsequent decades he held a variety of jobs while continuing to write a great number of

 stories and novels.
 Considered a major stylistic innovator and one of the greatest Czech writers of the 20th century, many contemporary Central European authors now point to Hrabal as an influence,

 and he has received some of the top literary awards at home and abroad.
 Among his most renowned works are Closely Watched Trains, I Served the King of England, and Too Loud a Solitude.

-In February 1997 Hrabal flew out of his hospital window never to return.
+In February 1997, Hrabal flew out of his hospital window while feeding the pigeons never to return.

 published by TSP

 also by the author:

 King of England